fniessink/next-action/README.md

 ```

 To skip reading the default configuration file, and also not read an alternative configuration file, use the `--config-file` option without arguments.

-The configuration file format is [YAML](http://yaml.org).
-The options currently supported are which todo.txt files must be read, how many next actions should be shown, output styling, and context and/or project filters.

 #### Configuring a default todo.txt